Privacy Statement

 You have the right to object to our processing of your personal data in the following cases:

-• our legal grounds for processing is that the processing is necessary for a legitimate interest pursued by us or a third party; or
+• our legal basis for processing is that the processing is necessary for our legitimate interests or those of a third party; or

 • our processing is for direct marketing purposes.